-Recovery of files encrypted by Nyx Ransomware is possible through the unique solutions developed by RansomHunter
+Recovery of files encrypted by Nyx Ransomware is feasible through the unique solutions developed by RansomHunter

 Decrypting Nyx Ransomware Files